trupti-423567/Vrinda-Store-Data-Analysis/README.md

 -	Highest selling Category?
 -	Percentage of Total Orders Delivered.
 ## Process :
--	Verify data for missing values and anomalies and sort out the same.
+-	Verify data for missing values and sort out the same.
 -	Made sure data is consistent and clean with respect to data type, data format and values used.
 -	Created pivot table according to the question asked.
 -	Merge all pivot table into one dashboard and apply slicer to make dynamic.